 Write the things which thou hast seen, and the things which are, and the things which shall be hereafter;

-The same is true with the letters to the seven churches.
 Jesus Christ warned the churches of their errant ways and what would happen if they did not repent.
-Not one of the 5 churches He asked to repent listened to His warnings; meaning that not one of the five repented and took the advice that our Lord gave them.
-This is proven by the fact that in Revelation 1:20 Christ tells us the seven candlesticks are the seven churches, and in chapter 11 there are only two of the seven candlesticks standing before the God of the earth.
+Not one of the five churches He asked to repent listened to His warnings; meaning that not one of the five repented and took the advice that our Lord gave them.
+We can prove this by the fact that in Revelation 1:20 Christ tells us the seven candlesticks are the seven churches, and in chapter 11 there are only two of the seven candlesticks that remain standing in our Lord’s presence.
 He considers only the church of Smyrna and the church of Philadelphia to be His witnesses.
-When you look at the names and histories of these two churches a clear cut definition of who God’s witnesses actually are becomes quite clear.
+When you look at the names and histories of these two churches, a clear cut definition of God’s witnesses becomes quite clear.

-“Smyrna” means “cracked myrrh” which was used for embalming corpses.
-The people of the church of Smyrna suffered great persecution and were being martyred for their unwavering love of Jesus Christ.
-They loved the Lord with all their heart.
+“Smyrna” means “cracked myrrh,” which is the perfume they used for embalming corpses.
+The people of the church of Smyrna suffered great persecution and became martyrs because of their unwavering love for Jesus Christ.
+They loved the Lord with all their hearts.

-“Philadelphia” means “brotherly love;” and it was during this church period that more missionaries were sent out and more religious magazine and tracts were printed than at any other time in history.
-They truly loved the Lord and had great compassion for their fellow man and a great desire to bring the Gospel message to the lost.
-If you put these two churches together you get what Christ spoke in Mathew 22:37-40.
-The two witnesses spoken of in Revelation 11 are those that “love the Lord with all their heart, and love their neighbors as themselves.
+“Philadelphia” means “brotherly love;” and it was during this church period that more missionaries were sent out and more religious magazine and tracts circulated than at any other time in history.
+They truly loved the Lord and had great compassion for their fellow man.
+They also possessed a great desire to bring the Gospel message to the lost.
+If you put these two churches together, you have what Christ refers to in Mathew 22:37-40; which are the same two witnesses He speaks of in Revelation 11.
+You get the REAL definition of who Christ’s witnesses.
+They are those that “love the Lord with all their hearts and love their neighbors as themselves.

-To all but the church of Smyrna Christ mentions His Return, and as we just said, they were being martyred for Christ so there was no need to mention it to them.
-However, those that teach and preach from Revelation have made these warnings to mean something other than what they were meant to mean.
-The modern translations have changed the words and the messages they were meant to give, so you are misled and given a wrong understanding of the warnings to the churches.
+To all but the church of Smyrna, Christ mentions His Return, and as we just said, they became martyrs for Christ, so there was no need to mention it to them.
+However, those that teach and preach from Revelation have made these warnings to mean something other than what they were meant to say.
+The total lack of knowledge of the Feasts of the Lord has a lot to do with this, plus the fact the modern translations have changed the words and the messages they were meant to give.
+In the end, you are misled and given a wrong understanding of the warnings to the churches.

 To make a bad situation worse, many preachers and teachers today teach that these seven churches do not speak to future church ages.
-Of course no one would want to teach this because we would have to take a look at ourselves and admit that we have fallen far short of what Christ expects of us and because of this Christ will not have us to be part of His Body.
-This is what the letter to the church of today is saying.
-It is this church we want to take a look at.
-Hopefully it will open the eyes of some and maybe even entice some to get out the Word of God and start studying, instead of relying on the words of other men.
+Of course, no one would want to teach these represent church ages because we as members of the church of Laodicea would have to take a look at ourselves and admit that we have fallen far short of what Christ expects of us.
+Then we would have to own up to the idea that because of this, Christ will not have us to be part of His Body.
+That is what the letter to the church of Laodicea, the church of today, is saying.
+It is this church we want to take a look at because the message it contains applies to us, the church of today.
+This is written with much hope this will open the eyes of some and maybe even entice some to get out the Word of God and start studying, instead of relying on the words of other men.
 It is good to trust, but blind trust can get you in a lot of trouble.
-As Ronald Regan said, trust but verify.
-The truth fears no question.
-With that being said, let’s take a look at the church of Laodicea.
+It was Ronald Regan that said, “trust but verify.”
+The truth fears no questions.
+So let’s take a look at what our Lord had to say to us in the letter to the Church of Laodicea.

 THE CHURCH OF LAODICEA

-As we stated earlier, there is a special meaning in the name of each one of the seven churches which accurately describes the future church.
-As we also just stated, don’t trust what you read or what someone tells you; verify it.
-In reading articles written by others on the Church of Laodicea it was stated that “Laodicea” means “The people rule.”
-This is not a totally accurate translation of the word Laodicea.
-If one did the research they would find the original Greek word in Strong’s and Vine’s Greek Dictionaries to be something quite different and more accurate in describing the church of our current time.
+As we mentioned previously, there is a special meaning in the name of each one of the seven churches which accurately describes the era of the future church.
+Also, as we just mentioned, don’t trust what you read or what someone tells you; verify it.
+In reading articles written by others concerning the Church of Laodicea, the conventional definition given to the word Laodicea is “the people rule.”
+That is not a very good or accurate translation of the word Laodicea.
+If you would sit down and do the research yourself, you would probably find the original Greek word in Strong’s and Vine’s Greek Dictionaries to be something a little different and more accurate to describe the church of our current time.